IshanKuma/galileo_efms_tests/README.md

 ```

 ## Development
-The project follows a modular architecture with separate controllers for different functionalities:
+The project follows a modular architecture with separate controllers and services for different functionalities:
 - Archival Controller
 - Retention Controller
 - File Service